saurabhbhatia/fedible/resume.md

 - Created Initializer templates for modules and plugins.
 - Custom form builder for member profiles and roles.
 The customer can configure custom fields for member profiles and specific roles.

-**January 2008 – May 2013, Co-Founder, CEO, Safew Technology Labs**
+### January 2008 – May 2013, Co-Founder, CEO, Safew Technology Labs

+Worked on several client projects and products for in Ruby 1.8-1.9, Rails 2.x - Rails 3.x, MySQL

 - Responsible for setting up the company legal process
 - Team recruitment